 - The National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC), part of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), conducts and supports research on a broad spectrum of diseases affecting public health.
 Click on the link to view information on this topic.

-- The National Kidney Foundation Web site has an information page on Goodpasture syndrome.
-Click on The National Kidney Foundation to view this information page.
+- The National Kidney Foundation, Inc. offers an information page on Goodpasture syndrome.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.